zagui440s/personalCP/5-Front-End/3-rwd/1-css-layout.md

 ```

 > If you want the extra content to be accessible without messing up your layout, then `overflow:scroll` will make `#boxes` scrollable.
 > If you think that `#boxes` will have too much content only **some** of the time, you may want to use `overflow:auto`.
-This will make the scrollbars appear only when necessary.
+This will make the scroll-bars appear only when necessary.

 ```css
 #boxes {